obrienmikej/amazon-aws-playground/certification/aws_certified_developer/product_application_services_notes.md

 SNS messages are stored redundantly to multiple AZs Product = Application Service

-SNS can notify
--Email
--Text / SMS
--SQS or any HTTP end point.

 Publishers
 communicate asynchronously with subscribers by producing and sending a message to a topic, which is a logical access point and communication channel.

 Subscribers
 consume or receive the message or notification over one of the supported protocols

-Protocols:
+SNS can notify the following Protocols:
 -HTTP/HTTPS
 -EMAIL
+-EMAIL-JSON
 -SMS
 -SQS
--Lambda
+-Application

 SNS Dataformat - JSON (Subject, Message, TopicArn, MessageId, unsubscribeURL etc..)
 Message